Jian Gao

 -

 Jian Gao (pronounced like "John Gal") is a historian specializing in Chinese migration to the Americas during the first half of the twentieth century, with a particular focus on the interplay between transnational networks, migration, identity, and emotions.
 His works have appeared in The Latin Americanist, Asian Journal of Latin American Studies, The International Report on Drug Studies, and History Compass.
 His papers have won multiple awards from the Latin American Studies Association (LASA), Rocky Mountain Council on Latin American Studies (RMCLAS), Southeastern Council of Latin American Studies (SECOLAS), and the World History Association (WHA).
 Among his notable achievements is his article “Restoring the Chinese Voice during Mexican Sinophobia, 1919-1934,” which received four national and international awards.
-He is currently working on publishing his monograph, tentatively titled Journeys of Longing and Belonging: Migration and the Modern Chinese Mexico.
+He is currently working on publishing his monograph, titled Journeys of Longing and Belonging: Migration and the Modern Chinese Mexico (under contract with the University of North Carolina Press, David J. Weber Series in the New Borderlands History).
+His dissertation, on which the manuscript is based, won the 2025 Outstanding Dissertation Award from the Immigration and Ethnic History Society, the 2025 WHA Dissertation Award from the World History Association, and Honorable Mention for the Richmond Brown Dissertation Prize from the Latin American and Caribbean Section of the Southern Historical Association.

 Ph.D., University of Texas at Austin, 2024

-Global Asia, Modern Chinese History, Modern Mexican History, Chinese Diaspora, Transnational / Immigration History, Latin American History, Asian American Studies, Latin America in a Globalizing World, U.S. West, Borderlands, History of Emotions
+U.S-Mexico Borderlands, U.S. West, Global Asia, Modern Chinese History, Modern Mexican History, Chinese Diaspora, Transnational / Immigration History, Latin American History, Asian American Studies, Latin America in a Globalizing World, History of Emotions, Legal History, Law and Society, Immigration Law and Policy, Historical Jurisprudence

 Book Manuscript

-Journeys of Longing and Belonging: Migration and the Modern Chinese Mexico (in-progress)
+Journeys of Longing and Belonging: Migration and the Modern Chinese Mexico (under contract with the University of North Carolina Press, David J. Weber Series in the New Borderlands History)

 Peer-reviewed articles

-“Between Tucson and Hong Kong: Emotional Lives and the Transnational Household of a Chinese Family, 1952-1967” (In-progress)
+“Between Tucson and South China: Emotional Lives and the Transnational Household of a Chinese Family, 1952-1967” (submitted)

 “Chinese Migration to Latin America: From Colonial to Contemporary Era,” History Compass 19, no. 9 (2021): 1-13.